Static-Void-Academy/python-flask-hello/README.md

 sudo pip3 install pipenv
 ```

-After installing _pipenv_, the _pipenv install_ command can be used to install of the modules listed within the Pipfile contained in the directory.
+After installing _pipenv_, the _pipenv install_ command can be used to install the modules listed within the Pipfile contained in the directory.
 ```
 pipenv install
 ```